Baked Manicotti | Devon’s Marvelous Recipe

 Notes

-- You want the eggs to be at room temperature before making the batter, so take them out at least an hour before.
+- Take out the eggs an hour before making this recipe.
+You want the eggs to be at room temperature before making the batter.

-- You must let the crepe batter sit for at least a half hour before starting to cook it.
+- After making the crepe batter, it must sit for at least a half hour before cooking it.

-- You can use store bought pasta sauce (gravy) if you want, but homemade is so much better, and my Instant Pot Spaghetti Sauce recipe is super easy to make!
+- You can use store-bought pasta sauce if you want, but homemade is so much better, and my Instant Pot Spaghetti Sauce (made with or without Italian sausage) recipe is super easy to make!
+If you do get store-bought, marinara sauce is a great choice.

 - When making the crepes, don’t stress if they form little legs as you swirl the batter around.
 It won’t matter when you build the manicotti.